 The Corgi Controller is at the heart of this system.
 It’s the basis for each character.
 Its main function is to handle collisions, and basic movement.
 You’ll be able to add or set forces to it, usually via Character Abilities, which will make it move.

 To handle collisions, the Corgi Controller uses Collider2Ds (any type, BoxCollider2D, CircleCollider2D, PolygonCollider2D…) and raycasts, which you can see in the scene view when playing your game.
 Basically how it works is that the controller is casting small rays all around itself, like tiny lasers.
-If a horizontal laser hits a Collider2D, then we’ve probably hit a wall, or a slope.
+If a horizontal laser hits a Collider2D, then we’ve probably hit a slope, or a wall (in the context of the engine, any slope more than 45° strong).
 If a vertical ray hits a Collider2D, we’ve hit the ground or the ceiling.
 Depending on the forces being applied every single frame, and based on whether or not the raycasts hit something or not, the controller will move the object around the scene, or make it stop to prevent it from entering a wall for example.

 Being at the center of your character, the Corgi Controller’s inspector settings are quite important.
 There you’ll be able to define the gravity, various speed factors, what slopes the character can climb (and at what speed).